-So, for the first time ever, Morning Consult asked U.S. consumers how much they trust the financial services industry overall, as well as some of the different types of companies that comprise it, why they trust them and what could potentially break that trust.
+To explore consumers’ relationship with trust and travel, Morning Consult asked U.S. consumers how much they trust the industry overall, as well as some of its subindustries, why they trust them and what could potentially break that trust.

-Morning Consult asked 4,400 U.S. adults about how much they trust banks and credit unions, investment and wealth management firms, insurance companies (auto, home and life) and payments providers (including credit card companies), and what is important in their decision to trust or purchase from one financial services company over another.
+Morning Consult asked 4,400 U.S. adults, including nearly 1,000 business travelers, about how much they trust airlines, hotels and resorts, and cruise lines, and what is important in their decision to trust or purchase from one company over another.